 |Val Lawrence - QLTG Patron|

 Elizabeth "Lizzie" Coyne was a founder of QLTG and the group's rehearsal pianist until her retirement from live performances following "Return to Casting Capers" in 2015.
-Lizzie has been Musical Director for a number of QLTG shows and also provided the recorded underscore for "Calendar Girls" in 2016.
+Lizzie was Musical Director for a number of QLTG shows and also provided the recorded underscore for "Calendar Girls" in 2016.

 |Lizzie Coyne - Rehearsal Pianist|